 3. Sign and acknowledge agreement to the Company’s Statement of Information Security Standards.

-4. Be responsible for protecting the confidentiality and security of the customer information the Company collects and for using the information in accordance with our privacy policies.
+4. Be responsible for protecting the confidentiality and security of the customer information the Company collects and for using the information in accordance with our privacy policies and information security standards.

 Protecting the Confidentiality and Security of Customer Information